 One of the big concerns for sellers is the length of time their home sits on the market.
-For homeowners looking to minimize the time your home sits on the market, bathroom remodeling is one of your best options, particularly if your home has less than optimal bathrooms.
+For homeowners looking to minimize the time your home sits on the market; bathroom remodeling is one of your best options, particularly if your home has less than optimal bathrooms.
 Sometimes, after living in a home for a while, it can be difficult to look at the situation objectively.
-Having someone who does lot live in your home, such as a real estate agent, walk through and objectively judge the bathrooms of your home can be helpful.
+Having someone who does not live in your home, such as a real estate agent; walkthrough and objectively judge the bathrooms of your home can be helpful.

 The master bath is one of the most important features of a home.
-It is one feature that can really make of break a sale for a potential home buyer.
-Home buyers’ eyes light up with they see a beautiful, spacious master bathroom.
-As the master bathroom is often shared by a couple, take this into consideration when doing any major renovations.
-Adding a double sink if you don’t have one is a great option, as it allows for more than one person to get ready at the same time.
+It is one feature that can really make or break a sale for a potential home buyer.
+Homebuyers’ eyes light up with they see a beautiful, spacious master bathroom.
+As the master bathroom is often shared by a couple, consider this when doing any major renovations.
+Adding a double sink, if you don’t have one is a great option; as it allows for more than one person to get ready at the same time.

-If you plan on living in your house for the foreseeable future, you may want to consider a more extensive remodeling project.
-High quality bathroom remodeling will hold its value when done right.
-Experts suggest following a few simple rules to make you newly-remodeled bathroom stand the test of time.
+If you plan on living in your house for the foreseeable future; you may want to consider a more extensive remodeling project.
+High-quality bathroom remodeling will hold its value when done right.
+Experts suggest following a few simple rules to make your newly-remodeled bathroom stand the test of time.
 Most importantly, aim for increased functionality and comfort.
-Choose tiles and flooring that are durable and neutral, in order to create a flexible background of the tastes of current and future owners.
+Choose tiles and flooring that are durable and neutral; in order to create a flexible background of the tastes of current and future owners.
 Secondly, when possible, go for space.
-People like to feel comfortable and un-restricted when they are getting ready in the morning.
+People like to feel comfortable and unrestricted when they are getting ready in the morning.

 Article written by Connie Gallerizzo , and appeared on www.fixthehome.com